BSski/HIVE/README.md

 <h2>:chart_with_upwards_trend: Changelog:</h2>

 :date: 01.02.2021
-- special no GUI version for conducting experiments
+- no GUI version for faster experiments

 :date: 03.01.2021
 - board's nature is hexagonal now instead of rectangular